GiselaGovaart/vowel-production-feedback/README.md

 - Reading task: The participants produces the words she was trained on, without feedback.
 - Transfer Reading: A transfer reading task with 8 new words.

 For Training 1 and 2, if session number = 1, the training starts with a practice phase with 20 words.
-The transfer reading task does not have a practice phase.
+The reading tasks do not have a practice phase.

 The script test_axes_females.praat was used to decide the values of the axes.
 To see the distribution of the means of the vowels in the five different consonant contexts, see have a look this script.